touying-typ/touying/src/core.typ

 ///
 /// Example: `#alternatives[Ann][Bob][Christopher]` will show "Ann" in the first subslide, "Bob" in the second subslide, and "Christopher" in the third subslide.
 ///
-/// - `start` is the starting subslide number.
+/// - start (int): The starting subslide number.
 Default is `auto`.
 ///
-/// - `repeat-last` is a boolean indicating whether the last subslide should be repeated.
+/// - repeat-last (boolean): A boolean indicating whether the last subslide should be repeated.
 Default is `true`.
 ///
-/// - `position` is the position of the content.
+/// - position (string): The position of the content.
 Default is `bottom + left`.
 ///
-/// - `stretch` is a boolean indicating whether the content should be stretched to the maximum width and height.
+/// - stretch (boolean): A boolean indicating whether the content should be stretched to the maximum width and height.
 Default is `true`.
 ///
 ///   Important: If you use a zero-length content like context expression, you should set `stretch: false`.
+///
+/// -> content
 #let alternatives(
   start: auto,
   repeat-last: true,